Anchorsify/Anchorsify.github.io/_pages/Combat.md

 This should be obvious, but since it needs to be said, unless you can do Handseals one handed (i.e., unless you have Single-Handed Seals, the unique), while Performing Handseals, your hands are not free to do other things (such as parry, or grab someone, or draw a weapon).
 Nor are they free to do a separate Perform Handseals action (even at SS 0) for a defensive interrupt.

 **Rest** ***(Speed 10)***
-<br>Resting is pausing to cool down and gather your breath.
+Resting is pausing to cool down and gather your breath.
 Since it doesn't directly lead to incapacitating your enemy, most ninja prefer to do this out of battle; however, sometimes pacing yourself is the only way to achieve victory.
 Every Rest action you take reduces your Stamina penalty (see the 'Fatigue' portion of this chapter) by 1, to a minimum of 0.
 You cannot use AP to reduce the speed of your Rest action; 'resting as fast as you can' is, after all, something of an oxymoron.

 **Take the Hit** ***(Speed 6, Interrupt)***
-<br>Taking the hit is the glorious move the stronger person or sensei uses to protect their weaker ally!
+Taking the hit is the glorious move the stronger person or sensei uses to protect their weaker ally!
 You make a Dodge roll with a +5 bonus; if successful, you've leapt in the way of an attack aimed at your ally.
 If you fail, your ally takes 20% of the damage per point you failed by.
 (For example: If you fail by 2 points, you'd take 60% damage, and your ally 40% damage).
 If you were Blocking as a Variable Speed Action when you used this, you may block as long as you were successful by 1 point or more.
 You may also use interrupts to defend yourself, up to a maximum Speed of how many points your Take The Hit roll beat the opponent's accuracy; you can't dodge, but you could parry, or use a ninjutsu-based defense that raises a protective wall.

 You can not ordinarily Take the Hit against area of effect attacks, but for those willing to protect their allies at any cost, see the Defensive Formation ability.

 ## Stealth